Genus Zero Kashiwara-Vergne Solutions from Braids: Moperad expansions: The moperad of parenthesized braids with a frozen strand

-is intuitively given by inserting into the ``frozen'' 0-th strand.
-At the level of objects, the functor $\circ_0$ acts as the monoid composition of parenthesized permutations.
-At the level of morphisms, viewing morphisms between arity $n$ permutations as braids on $n+1$ strands, then $\circ_0$ is the operad insertion into the 0-th strand.
-See Figure~\ref{fig:PaBMonoid} for an example of this composition.
+is given intuitively by inserting the second braid into the frozen $0$-th strand of the first.
+On objects, $\circ_0$ is the monoid composition of parenthesized permutations.
+On morphisms, identifying a morphism in arity $n$ with a braid on $n+1$ strands, $\circ_0$ is given by insertion into the $0$-th strand.
+See Figure~\ref{fig:PaBMonoid} for an example.